oneHamidreza/Meow-Framework-MVVM/README.md

 </LinearLayout>
 ```

-Learn more about it at [Material Card Component](https://material.io/components/android/catalog/cards/) and [fragment_cards.xml](https://github.com/oneHamidreza/Meow-Framework-MVVM/masterhttps://github.com/oneHamidreza/Meow-Framework-MVVM/blob/master/Sample/src/main/kotlin/sample/ui/material/cards/res/layout/fragment_cards.xml).
+Learn more about it at [Material Card Component](https://material.io/components/android/catalog/cards/) and [fragment_cards.xml](https://github.com/oneHamidreza/Meow-Framework-MVVM/blob/master/Sample/src/main/kotlin/sample/ui/material/cards/res/layout/fragment_cards.xml).

 ### CardView

-There are some customized styles which is related to `Material CardView`.
+There are some customized styles that is related to `Material CardView`.

 |Style|Usage|
 |---|:---:|